nbatterham/sfpowerscripts-doc/_docs/Tasks/Testing Tasks/Trigger Apex Test.md

 ---
 title: Trigger Apex Test
-category: Tasks
-subcategory: Testing Tasks
+category: Testing Tasks
-order: 13
+order: 6
 ---

 This task is used to trigger apex tests in an org